 New partnerships with major brands will join with existing supporters to make Seafood Week 2016 the biggest and best it has been to date.
 Businesses across the whole supply chain will be tempting consumers with great ways to buy, cook and dine out on great seafood choices, while also championing the nation - through their own marketing channels - to eat more seafood, more often.
 Seafood Week will once again start with the popular social media campaign #fishpunday which will encourage the public to take part online, and give businesses the opportunity for their brands to be more visible to potential customers.
 A different species will be celebrated on each day of Seafood Week, with alternatives also promoted to ensure that consumers are made aware of the great choice and quality available in the UK.

 If you would like to know more about Seafood Week 2016 look at our attached presentation.

-Seafood Week 2015 - the results Seafish celebrated Seafood Week from 9-16 October 2015 for the first time since 2007, giving the entire seafood industry the opportunity to promote their work, companies, and brands.
+Seafood Week 2015 - the results Seafish celebrated Seafood Week in October 2015 for the first time since 2007, giving the entire seafood industry the opportunity to promote their work, businesses, and brands.
 This led to a wide range of events and special offers for consumers, as well as extensive national and regional media coverage.

 - The Co-operative announced 'double-digit' increase in fish sales.